jason301c/codex-switcher/README.md

 - Zero-config TUI (`ccx`) for adding, renaming, deleting, and activating Codex profiles.
 - Runs the upstream `codex` command with `CODEX_HOME` automatically set to the active profile.
 - Friendly status banners that show which account is live and whether it is authenticated.
+- Displays plan and rate-limit usage (when the stored `auth.json` includes `access_token` and `account_id`).
+- Caches usage data for 15 minutes across every profile, staggering API calls to stay polite, and offers a one-click cache invalidation in the TUI.
 - Safe defaults: stores its own state in `~/.codex_switcher/accounts.json`, swaps `auth.json` snapshots in and out of `~/.codex_switcher/shared_codex_home`, and never touches the original Codex files.

 ## Installation